Myanmar at the 2021 SEA Games

-Myanmar is scheduled to compete at the 2021 Southeast Asian Games in Hanoi, Vietnam.
-Originally scheduled to take place in 2021, the Games were postponed to 12 May to 23 May 2022, due to the COVID-19 pandemic.
+Myanmar participated at the 2021 SEA Games in Hanoi, Vietnam from 12 May 2022 to 23 May 2022.
+Originally scheduled to take place in 2021, the Games were postponed due to the COVID-19 pandemic.
 The Myanmar Olympic Committee sent a Myanmar sports team to compete in 20 sports.

 Following the coup d'état on 1 February 2021, a change of leadership took place in the Myanmar Olympic Committee.
 The sports sector from former Ministry of Health and Sports was reorganized into the Ministry of Sports and Youth Affairs.
 During the 2020 Summer Olympics, some athletes have refused to represent Myanmar.
-Some Athletes will not compete also in Vietnam SEA Games.
-Myanmar athletes have been training for Vietnam SEA Games since April 2021.
+Some athletes also did not compete in the Vietnam SEA Games.
+Myanmar athletes started training for the Vietnam SEA Games in April 2021.